 It's all about relationships!
 Family engagement is a shared responsibility between the school, home, and community.
 It allows opportunities for families to engage in the educational experience.
 Each school within Sweetwater County School District #1 and the District, provide opportunities through events, for our English Learner families and all families to engage in the educational experience.
 A translator is provided for Family Engagement events.
 Communication regarding school information and events is sent home in the families' home language.
-School is a partnership between home, school, and the community, Family Engagement events engage, cultivate, and grow relationships.
+Translation for these documents is completed by the District Translation position.
+Schools are a partnership between home, school, and the community, Family Engagement events engage, cultivate, and grow relationships.
 English Learners and their families have opportunities beyond the individual school family engagement.
 The Title III Parent Liaison works directly with the EL Director, EL Teachers, School Principals, and Secretaries to set up additional Family Engagement events for English Learners, in our schools and in our District.
+The Title III Parent Liaison provides information for these events in English and translations for the events per parents designated language of preference.
+The district also uses google translate when necessary.
+Also, when information goes out through parent square parents can choose their preferred translation.